 When thinking about solar panels prices, if you wanted to never worry about power conservation, you would need to spend at least $20k.
 If you were installing solar in a bach you only use during the summer, you could base it on 6 hours of sunlight, and you would only need to spend $5499.

 |Sunlight Hours||Days with this much sun or more||System Cost||Recommended Kit|

 |0.25||365||$23,000||Lifestyle Kit + extra panels + extra batteries|

 Weekend Warrior Kit

-If you are ok with these restrictions you will save over $14k in this scenario.
+If you are ok with these restrictions you will save over $13k in this scenario.
 These figures get even more extreme when you are looking at larger off-grid solar systems, or systems designed to support electric ovens and water heating (we recommend switching these to gas/woodburning).